ProfiterolePuff/nvita/README.md

 ## Saved Dataset, Models

-step1 to step3 have already been run, and result files (splitted data, trained model) are saved in the result directory.
+step1 to step3 have already been run, and result files (split data, trained model) are saved in the result directory.
 Notice the experiments cannot be carried out without those result files.

 ### Step 1 data preprocessing, hyperparameter tuning, and model training

 *step1_preprocessing.ipynb* **CANNOT** be run without /raw_data placed in the /data directory.
-It preprocess the data and draws the Autocorrelation Function (ACF) plot.
+It preprocesses the data and draws the Autocorrelation Function (ACF) plot.

 ### Step 2 hyperparameter tuning